1987 South Korean presidential election: Kim Young-sam

-Kim, viewed as a more moderate, pragmatic politician and open to compromise, attracted the backing of senior retired military figures opposed to the incumbent government, and South Korea's growing middle class who want an end to the military in politics, and in particular, urban white collar workers seeking stability to continue economic growth.
+Kim, viewed as a more moderate, pragmatic politician and open to compromise, attracted the backing of senior retired military figures opposed to the incumbent government, and South Korea's growing middle class who wanted an end to the military in politics, and in particular, urban white collar workers seeking stability to continue economic growth.
 Kim's middle-class base also included strength among the large Protestant population.
 Kim's main base of support came from his native South Gyeongsang Province and the city of Busan.
-In particular, Jeong Seung-hwa, the former army chief of staff falsely accused of plotting Park Chung-hee's assassination which Chun and Roh used to justify their power grab in 1979, came out to support Kim.
+In particular, Jeong Seung-hwa, the former army chief of staff falsely accused of plotting Park Chung Hee's assassination which Chun and Roh used to justify their power grab in 1979, came out to support Kim.

 Kim Jong-pil

-Kim, who was an associate of former president and dictator Park Chung-hee campaigned on Park's legacy of economic development which transformed South Korea from a mainly agriculture economy into a modern industrialized economy and major trading power.
+Kim, who was an associate of former president and dictator Park Chung Hee campaigned on Park's legacy of economic development which transformed South Korea from a mainly agriculture economy into a modern industrialized economy and major trading power.
 He promised to continue Park's policy framework, appealing to some conservative elements of South Korea's middle class.
 His main base of support came from his home province of South Chungcheong Province, particularly in the major city of Daejeon.